55 dead after truck smuggling migrants crashes in Mexico

 Migrants involved in serious accidents are often allowed to stay in Mexico at least temporarily because they are considered witnesses to and victims of a crime, and Mexico’s National Immigration Institute said it would offer humanitarian visas to the survivors.

-The agency also said the Mexican government would help identify the dead and cover funeral costs or repatriation of the remains.
+The agency also said the Mexican government will help identify the dead and cover funeral costs or repatriation of the remains.

 Mass deaths of migrants are something that President Andrés Manuel López Obrador has been desperate to avoid, even as his administration has accepted requests from the U.S. government to stem the flow of migrants moving north.